Adam Stein: Writing and directing

+In 2022, it was revealed that Stein and filmmaking partner Zach Lipovsky would direct the next installment in New Line Cinema's Final Destination franchise.
+They got the job after a competitive search involving 200 potential directors and a pitching process that culminated in Stein faking his own death in the style of a Final Destination kill.
+Production on Final Destination Bloodlines took place in Vancouver in the Spring of 2024.

-In 2018, it was announced that Stein would co-direct a live-action adaptation of the hit animated TV series Kim Possible.
+In 2018, Stein co-directed a live-action adaptation of the hit animated TV series Kim Possible.
 The movie aired February 15, 2019 on Disney Channel.

 The independent feature film Freaks that Stein wrote and directed with partner Zach Lipovsky premiered at the Toronto Film Festival and has won awards at several film festivals around the world.
 The Vancouver Film Festival, which awarded Stein and Lipovsky "Best Emerging Director," said that their film "ratchets up the go-for-broke audacity as it laces the family drama of Room with genre confections indebted to vintage Spielberg."
 Freaks was released in theaters on September 13, 2019.

 In 2016, Adam Stein directed episodes for the first and second seasons of the Disney XD series Mech-X4.
 He was also the director of the Disney Channel pilot "Forever Boys."
 Before that, he directed comedy pieces for Jimmy Kimmel Live! on ABC.

 Stein has written and directed dozens of short films and music videos, which have been released around the world.
 He directed the music video "Suburban Symphony" for the Yo-Yo Ma Plays Ennio Morricone album.
 This music video was first screened at an orchestral performance conducted by Andrea Morricone, with Yo-Yo Ma playing live.
 The music video was then sold as part of the album's bonus DVD.

 His USC film Hot Java played at many festivals around the country and won the top prize at the Gen Art Film Festival.
 His film script Tangles won an Alfred P. Sloan Foundation grant for screenwriting.

 With film school collaborator Sam Friedlander and actor Mark Feuerstein, he made "Lazy Monday", an online parody described as a "west coast rap battle" response to Saturday Night Live's "Lazy Sunday".
 This video was widely played and widely copied, being featured on VH1, Bravo, and many other media outlets.
 After the release of this video, CNN's Paula Zahn interviewed Stein and Feuerstein about making content for the web.